magento/knowledge-base/src/announcements/magento-announcements/upgrade-compatibility-tool-for-magento.md

 ## Who can use the Upgrade Compatibility Tool 1.1.0?

-Users on all versions of Magento Commerce Cloud.
-The Upgrade Compatibility Tool 1.1.0 helps prevent issues during an upgrade to Magento 2.4.2, as well as when upgrading to older Magento versions (e.g., 2.3.3 > 2.3.6, or 2.3.5 > 2.4.1).
+Users on all versions of Adobe Commerce for Cloud.
+The Upgrade Compatibility Tool 1.1.0 helps prevent issues during an upgrade to Adobe Commerce 2.4.2, as well as when upgrading to older Adobe Commerce versions (e.g., 2.3.3 > 2.3.6, or 2.3.5 > 2.4.1).

 ## Install the Upgrade Compatibility Tool 1.1.0

-For installation steps, refer to Magento DevDocs [Upgrade Compatibility Tool > Install](https://devdocs.magento.com/upgrade-compatibility-tool/install.html).
-For prerequisites for using the tool, refer to Magento DevDocs [Upgrade Compatibility Tool](https://devdocs.magento.com/upgrade-compatibility-tool/prerequisites.html).
+For installation steps, refer to Adobe Commerce on-premise:[Upgrade Compatibility Tool > Install](https://devdocs.magento.com/upgrade-compatibility-tool/install.html) in our developer documentation.
+For prerequisites for using the tool, refer to Adobe Commerce on-premise: [Upgrade Compatibility Tool](https://devdocs.magento.com/upgrade-compatibility-tool/prerequisites.html) in our developer documentation.

 ## Where can I share feedback about the tool?